 All that fossil fuel does exact a price.
 Texas emits more carbon dioxide by far than any state, well ahead of second place California.

 Ironically, Texas is also number one in wind power.
 Three of the top 10 largest wind farms in the world are located here.
 We’ll see some of that emerging clean energy industry before the sun sets today, too.

 Texas is also the only state with its own self-contained power grid.
 That means it controls its electricity-producing facilities and doesn’t rely on another state.
 That independence is a source of pride in the Lone Star State, but it exacted a price in February 2021.

 Starting on February 13, Texas experienced its coldest weather since 1989.
 That not only sent demand for electricity skyrocketing, it also chilled natural gas wells, blocked pipes and froze wind turbines and coal piles.
 The biggest problem was the disruption in the distribution of natural gas, the state’s number one energy source.

 All that reduced the amount of electricity the state’s power grid could produce at a time when the need was exploding.
 And Texas had nowhere else to turn for help.

 Officials at the Electric Reliability Council of Texas (ErCOT), which oversees the state’s power grid, said their system came within minutes, if not seconds, of a statewide blackout.
 To avoid that scenario, ErCOT implemented rolling blackouts in different parts of the state to keep demand under control.

 However, some areas ended up without power for days due to damaged equipment, the need to restore electricity to some areas manually and other reasons.

 There are calls now for Texas to restructure its power grid system as extreme weather is hitting the planet more often because of climate change.
-Governor Greg Abbott has directed the state Legislature to deal with the state’s electricity-producing system during their current session.
+Governor Greg Abbott has directed the state Legislature to deal with the state’s electricity-producing system.